 NICC is committed to creating a safe and secure campus environment.
 Below is a comprehensive list of resources on campus, in the greater community, nationally for complainants/victims, students, employees, or anyone with questions or concerns about Sexual Violence.

 Campus Confidential Resources

-Resources Contact Information Types of Resources Morningstar Counseling Provides students with a broad range of mental health services, including individuals, couples, and family counseling.
-Provides professional consultation to faculty, staff, and families.
-(402) 417-3884 Dr.hinojos@morningstar-conseling.com Mental health counseling
+Resources Contact Information Types of Resources Morningstar Counseling Provides students with a broad range of mental (402) 327-9711 Mental health counseling health services, including individuals, couples, and family counseling.
+Provides professional contact@morningstar- conseling.com